Converting backend processes into digestible GUI while navigating through the cybersecurity design space.

 74%

-of users reported to have roadblocks in their workflow due to its scattered nature
+of users reported to have roadblocks in their workflow due to its complex and "scattered" nature

 😵